jimmygizmo/zerogames/README.md

 zerogames
 =========

-Games written in Python with a focus on applying best practices.
+Games written in Python and Java, for learning, teaching and fun in the pursuit of best-practices.